 How Tight Should Lawn Mowers Be?

-When tightening the blades, we suggest referring to the product’s specifications.
+When tightening the blades, I suggest referring to the product’s specifications.
 Over-tightening them will cause the blade to slip from the metal block and damage the unit’s engine.
 This process is typically done using a torque wrench.

 Do You Need Balanced Blades?